amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

-AST
+## Compiler front end, AST, and analysis introduction
-1.1 Go packages overview
+### 1.1 Go packages overview
 There are six relevant packages:

-- token - Package token defines constants representing the lexical tokens of Go
+- [token](https://golang.org/pkg/go/token/) - Package token defines constants representing the lexical tokens of Go
-- scanner - Package scanner implements a scanner for Go source text.
+- [scanner](https://golang.org/pkg/go/scanner/) - Package scanner implements a scanner for Go source text.
 It takes a []byte as the source, which can then be tokenized through repeated calls to the Scan method.
-- parser - Package parser implements a parser for Go source files.
+- [parser](https://golang.org/pkg/go/parser/) - Package parser implements a parser for Go source files.
 The output is an abstract syntax tree (AST) representing the Go source
-- AST - Package AST declares the types used to represent syntax trees for Go packages.
+- [AST](https://golang.org/pkg/go/ast/) - Package AST declares the types used to represent syntax trees for Go packages.
-- constant - Package constant implements Values representing untyped Go constants and their corresponding operations.
+- [constant](https://golang.org/pkg/go/constant/) - Package constant implements Values representing untyped Go constants and their corresponding operations.
-- types - Package `types` declares the data types and implements the algorithms for type-checking of Go packages
+- [types](https://golang.org/pkg/go/types/) - Package `types` declares the data types and implements the algorithms for type-checking of Go packages

 The `scanner` package is fed with []byte representing the source code.
 Its output is a list of tokens defined by the token package, and the parser package uses them to create the AST tree.
 After the tree is constructed, the parser runs type-checking algorithms run over the tree, validates its correctness, and evaluates constants.

-1.2 What is AST?
+### 1.2 What is AST?
 An abstract syntax tree (AST) is a way of representing the syntax of a programming language as a hierarchical tree-like structure.
 Let's take a look at the following program for an explanation.

 ```